shredder4life/hello-world/README.md

 # hello-world
 Brand new to GitHub.
 Learning the ropes.
-Beginning C++ and computer programming/computer science overall.
+Just started learning C++ and computer programming/computer science overall about 2 months ago.
+Slow Going.